 Two discrete funds were provided by the state: one totaling $30 million to be awarded in counties and tribal communities impacted by the 2020 wildfires; and one totaling $35 million for the remaining 28 counties in the state.
 Oregon Community Foundation is administering both funds through an application and selection process, with guidance from an Advisory Committee of state, local, and community stakeholders.

-Questions about eligibility or qualification for this grant program can be directed to Megan Loeb, Associate Program Officer at firstname.lastname@example.org
+Further questions can be directed to Megan Loeb, Associate Program Officer at firstname.lastname@example.org.